clauseggers/extraHunspellHyphenation/README.md

 This repository contains a compilation of [Hunspell](https://hunspell.github.io) hyphenation files that do not come included with installs of the [Affinity](https://affinity.serif.com/) apps.

-*No spelling dictionaries are included in this repo, this is just hyphenation.*
+*No spelling dictionaries are included in this repo, this is just hyphenation.
+Installing the spelling dictionaries can have performance implications, hence it is better to install them in this context.*

 ### Sources
-The source of these hyphenations files are
+The source of many of these hyphenations files are
 * https://wiki.documentfoundation.org/Language/Support
 * https://github.com/LibreOffice/dictionaries
 * https://extensions.libreoffice.org/?q=hyphenation&action_doExtensionSearch=Search
 * https://extensions.openoffice.org/en/search?query=hyphenation
-  - Rename the downloaded `*.oxt` to `*.zip` and unzip it.
 * https://addons.mozilla.org/en-US/firefox/language-tools/
 * https://aur.archlinux.org/packages?SeB=n&K=hunspell-

+Rename the downloaded `*.oxt` to `*.zip` and unzip it.
-The files have been converted to `UTF-8` before inclusion in this repository.
+The files shall be converted to `UTF-8` before inclusion in this repository.

 ### Installing
-To install these hyphenation files, copy them to `~/Library/Spelling/` and restart your Affinity apps.
+To install these hyphenation files, copy them to `~/Library/Spelling/` and restart your Affinity apps, or install them to `/Library/Spelling/` and restart your Macintosh.

 ### Contributing
 Pull requests are welcomed.
 Please have them formatted in UTF-8, and in the correctly named [ISO 639](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language and [ISO 3166](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes) folder.